Skip to main content

 What are the 4 phenotypes of PCOS/PMOS?

-The Rotterdam 2003 criteria define 4 phenotypes: A (classic, all 3 criteria), B (anovulation + hyperandrogenism), C (hyperandrogenism + PCOM), D (anovulation + PCOM, mild).
-Phenotype A is the most severe metabolically.
+The Rotterdam 2003 criteria define 4 phenotypes: A (classic, all 3 criteria), B (anovulation + hyperandrogenism, no PCOM), C (hyperandrogenism + PCOM, regular cycles), D (anovulation + PCOM, no hyperandrogenism).
+Phenotype A is the most metabolically severe.

 Is this quiz a medical diagnosis?